wzgrx/VideoX-Fun/scripts/wan2.2_fun/README_TRAIN_CONTROL.md

 ## Training Code

-We can choose whether to use deep speed in Wan-Fun, which can save a lot of video memory.
+We can choose whether to use DeepSpeed and FSDP in Wan-Fun, which can save a lot of video memory.

 The metadata_control.json is a little different from normal json in Wan-Fun, you need to add a control_file_path, and [DWPose](https://github.com/IDEA-Research/DWPose) is suggested as tool to generate control file.